Susan Sutton Trio Reviews

 must have been filled with sophisticated listeners, as Sutton was

 throwing some rather complicated material at them.
-In addition to her
+In addition to

 own pieces, there's a more-than-seven-minute exploration of Steve Kuhn's